maisieo/linney-challenge/README.md

 I've used the BEM (Block Element Modifier) naming convention for CSS classes.
 BEM helps maintain a modular and consistent styling approach, making it easier to manage styles across different components.

 Global styles are defined using CSS and are imported into index.css.
-These global styles offer consistent styling for elements across the page.
+These global styles ensure consistent styling for elements across the page.